Perkins Brailler: History

-The original Perkins Brailler was produced in 1951 by David Abraham (1896–1978), a woodworking teacher at the Perkins School for the Blind that was dissatisfied with problems of the existing technology.
-The director of the Perkins School for the Blind, Gabriel Farrell, asked Abraham to create an inexpensive and reliable machine to allow students to more easily write braille.
-Farrell and Abraham worked with Edward Waterhouse, who was a math teacher at Perkins, to create the design for the Brailler.
+The director of the Perkins School for the Blind, Gabriel Farrell, asked industrial arts teacher David Abraham to create an inexpensive and reliable machine to allow students to more easily write braille.
+Farrell and Abraham worked with Edward Waterhouse, who was a math teacher at Perkins, to create the design for the brailler.
+The prototype was built by Abraham in 1941, but did not go into production until 1951 due to manufacturing restrictions during World War II.